Benton County sheriff's deputy dies of covid-19

-ROGERS -- Josh Pierson, a deputy with the Benton County Sheriff's Office, died Thursday after a battle with covid-19, according to a GoFundMe post.
+ROGERS -- Joshua Pierson, a deputy with the Benton County Sheriff's Office, died Thursday after a battle with covid-19, according to a GoFundMe post.

 "With great sadness we wanted to let everyone know my brother lost his fight to covid this morning and joined my momma and his lord and savior at 7:48 a.m.
 He will be greatly missed," the post from his sister stated.